Provided graciously by Anthony Annakin-Smith

 There are still some signs today of the old mining operations.
 Most prominent is Denhall Quay, the remains of which still jut out into the Dee Estuary.
 This was built in 1791 and was used to ship coal to North Wales, Ireland and occasionally to foreign countries, as well as inland via newly-built canals.

-There is a Colliery Trail telling visitors more about the extraordinary story of the Neston mines that can be opened as a pdf here, and an Audio version here.
+There is a Colliery Audio Trail telling visitors more about the extraordinary story of the Neston mines that can be downloaded along with the accompanying PDF on the Neston Audio Trails page.